The Dancing Horse Fund

 Form a stronger connection with the artistic community as a means of improving the artistic content of musical freestyles, gaining broader audience awareness and support as a whole, and establishing technically correct and aesthetically pleasing musical freestyle Dressage as an art form in its own right.

 As most freestyle clinics can only accommodate a limited number of riders, increasing auditor participation is an important part of educating the dressage community about the fun and beauty of riding to music, as well as the practical issues involved in designing and riding musical freestyles.
-The Dancing Horse Fund Committee has provided clinic organizers with some helpful tips to increase auditor participation, which are located below, along with the Grant Application.
+The Dancing Horse Fund Committee has provided clinic organizers with some helpful tips to increase auditor participation, found in the right-hand sidebar (desktop computers) or by scrolling down (mobile), along with the Grant Application.

 Past Foundation Board member Michael Matson chairs the Dancing Horse Fund Committee.
 "We hope to make the sport of Dressage more widely known, understood, recognized and enjoyable to the general public," said Matson.
 We have awarded many smaller grants to help a good many groups with Freestyle," said Matson, "and we are now at work to 'bump up' the size, scope and activities of the Dancing Horse Fund.
 If you would like to help, we would welcome hearing from you."